kalaschnik/.dotfiles/README.md

 brew less because of scrolling

 Powerlevel10k also boots the startup performance of zsh, set it to verbose to detect if this causes an issue

+r is a cask because of https://rstats.wtf/set-up-an-r-dev-environment.html#what-about-homebrew

+rectangle (no backup, defaults are fine, and painful)